Zachary-work/java-exercise/README.md

 Exercise and answer for new java learner

 ## Question： Loop-calculator
-Simple create a sum calculator which will ask user to input 2 numbers and shows the sum of the numbers.
+Simply create a sum calculator which will ask user to input 2 numbers and shows the sum of the numbers.
 Then ask user if he/she wants to continue calculatoing next question or not [true/false].

 Example: